Skip to main content

 Athens vs Thessaloniki

 Both cities are well-served by direct flights from London, Manchester, and other UK airports.
-Thessaloniki is slightly cheaper for accommodation and has a more relaxed feel.
+Thessaloniki is slightly lower-cost for accommodation and has a more relaxed feel.
 Athens has more flight options.

 Donor-egg IVF in Greece